ComplicaCode: Enhancing Disease Complication Detection in Electronic Health Records through ICD Path Generation

 \subsection{Path generator \texorpdfstring{$G_\theta$}{go}}

-The path generator is contituted by four parts: we first get the representation $x$ by multichannel CNN encoder from raw text, then we use PMP to consider the connection between the codes in the path and get $v$ as representation, after put the $v$ into lstm, then we use the former code in the path $c$ and $o$ into the copy module to get the final codes which can help with finding the complications.
+The path generator is constituted by four parts: we first get the representation $x$ by multichannel CNN encoder from raw text, then we use EHR-ICD fusion module to consider the connection between the codes in the path and get $v$ as representation, after put the $v$ into lstm, then we use the former code in the path $c$ and $o$ into the copy module to get the final codes which can help with finding the complications.
 We will introduce this progress step by step.